evader1337/opentracing-blog/article/post.md

 This is where the tracing comes in.
 When implemented across the entire application, entire request flows are saved and presented to the user in an easy to use graphical interface.
 The base unit is called a span.
 A span can be an incoming or outgoing request; execution of a Java method; access to the database, etc. Each span contains basic information such as name and timestamps (additional data can be added within the code).
 Spans are related to each other (children, nested spans) and together form a »trace«.
 More detailed analysis can be made by joining microservices and their relations to a graph.
 In conclusion, a trace is a sequence of events, called spans, which describe a path through the application.

 ## KumuluzEE OpenTracing
 KumuluzEE OpenTracing was released as an extension for the KumuluzEE framework.
 It is a part of MicroProfile specification.
+It supports both Jaeger and Zipkin.
-We will demonstrate how to add Jaeger tracing to an existing KumuluzEE application using the KumuluzEE OpenTracing extension.
+We will demonstrate how to add tracing to an existing KumuluzEE application using the KumuluzEE OpenTracing extension.
 The whole process will be demonstrated step by step with included screenshots of each step.

 ## Prerequisites
 Before starting, make sure, that you have the following things ready:
 -	Installed Java (8 and up),
--	Installed Docker (for running Jaeger; this is optional if you are going to run Jaeger as a standalone service),
+-	Installed Docker (for running Jaeger or Zipkin; this is optional if you are going to run Jaeger/Zipkin as a standalone service),
 -	Cloned starting project from GitHub ([https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-opentracing-tutorial](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-opentracing-tutorial)).

+### Jaeger
-Let us run Jaeger before starting with writing code.
-This can be as simple as entering this line in the console:
+Running Jaeger can be as simple as entering this line in the console:
 ```
 $ docker run -d --name jaeger \
   -e COLLECTOR_ZIPKIN_HTTP_PORT=9411 \